roobenweb/roobenweb/_posts/websites/2024-03-16-importance-websites.markdown

 A website can serve as a second store front for you when you're not available.
 One of the benefits of having a website is their ability to be live 24 hours a day 7 days a week online, no days off.

 In a era where time is of the essence having the ability to exhibit your products in a positive light along with being able to take orders and payments without ever having to personally interact with a customer is essential.
 Investing in a website can save you time that can be better used improving other aspects of your business.

-## Find New Customers For Your Products In Unexpected Places
-Their are so many people out there it's hard to get in front of them all.
-A website can partly help you address this issue.
-If you're website relies on selling merchandise offering them on your website can be a perfect way to introduce them to an audience you might have never even known was their.